Chapter 10: Python Functions, Variable Scopes, and Lambda Expressions

 Explanation:

-This function, table(a), takes a single parameter a and prints the multiplication table for a from 1 to 5.
+This function, table(a), takes a single parameter “a” and prints the multiplication table for “a" from 1 to 5.
 It does not return any value because it directly prints the result inside the loop.
-The loop runs as long as b is less than or equal to 5, and on each iteration, it prints the result of a * b.
+The loop runs as long as “b" is less than or equal to 5, and on each iteration, it prints the result of a * b.

 Example 2: Defining a Function with a Return Statement: